ivanko2002/Kaiju-Showdown/README.md

 In this game, players will either control a Kaiju or a Jager and fight against each other.
 Each character will have different health points(HP), experience points(XP) and abilities.

+Game rules:

+1. The two players will choose a Jaegar and a Kaiju
+2. The characters with higher speed can attack first
+3. The players can exchange some props with their current xp
+4. The game ends when the hp of one character is 0

 Features:

 1. Generation of random game sets or events:
 - The characters(either a Kaiju or a Jager) are randomly generated to the players.
-- The battle field will be randomly generated, benefitiing the Kaiju or the Jager.
+- The battlefield will be randomly generated.
-- Some props are randomly generated to the characters after each round of battle.

 2. Data structures for storing game status:
-- Integer: HP, XP, attack power, defense power, agility, etc.
+- Integer: HP, XP, attack power, defense power, speed, etc.
-- String: description of abilities and props.
+- String: description of skills and props.
 - Vector: list of props that the character currently has.

 3. Dynamic memory management:
-- After each round of battle, some props will be randomly generated to players and will be stored into the vector.
+- After each round of battle, players can exchange props and store into the vector.
 - When the props are used during the showdown, the vector will pop them out.
-- The vector will limit the number and type of props the characters store (if a metal arm is generated to a Kaiju, it will be popped out automatically).
 - The players can check the props they currently have by returning the vector.

 4. File input/output
 - Load and save game status.
 - The players can choose to quit the battle at any time.
-- The unfinished battle will be saved into several files tracking the hero status(remaining HP, XP, etc.)
-- At the beginning of the game, the user can choose to continue the last battle or to start a new one.
+- At the beginning of the game, the user type the date played last time to load the data

 5. Program codes in multiple files:
-- There will be mainly 3 main cpp files
-- main.cpp: controls main logic of the game.
-- beforegame.cpp: assists game intialization, saving and loading game status.
-- ingame.cpp: controls everything in the battle.
+- The functions are separated into several files
-- Other files such as txt files, file I/O, makefile and header files will also be used for displaying the game rules, characters' abilities, props, etc.
+- Other files such as txt files, file I/O, makefile and header files are also used

+Compilation
+1. Open linux command
+2. change to the directory where the files are located
+3. Input "make main" as we have made a makefile
+4. Run by inputting "./main"